PacketFire/packetfire_site/content/post/kenobi-boot2-root-writeup.md

 ```

 ### Preparing an attack
-This exploit allowed for the arbitrary copy of files around on the filesystem and given I had a few points of exfiltration and a key, seemed worth investigating.
-The second option in the list included a python exploit that I decided to modify to allow me to provide a source and destination argument for my copy.
-Which I then called to attempt to move the `kenobi` user's ssh key into the samba share.
+This exploit allowed me to arbitrarily copy files around on the filesystem.
+Since I had a key and a few points of exfiltration, it seemed worth investigating.
+The second option in the list, exploit `36803`, included a python script that I modified to accept a source and destination argument.
+I then used the exploit to move the `kenobi` user's ssh key into the samba share.
+I've included the script below.

 ```python
 import socket